GR-IX is the Greek Internet Exchange.It is a neutral, non-profit Internet Exchange.

 The major goal of GR-IX is the acceleration of the growth of the Greek Internet.

 GR-IX was founded in 2009 as a successor of AIX (Athens Internet Exchange), which was in operation since 2000.
-It is owned and managed by the Greek Research & Technology Network (GRNET S.A.), which acts as a “third trusted entity” and ensures its neutrality.
+It is owned and managed by the National Infrastructures for Research and Technology (GRNET), which acts as a “third trusted entity” and ensures its neutrality.

 What is an Internet Exchange Point?